Nonlinear phase synchronization and the role of spacing in shell models: Introduction

-Probably the most intriguing -- perhaps unexpected -- feature of shell models, is their ability to reproduce the anomalous scaling of the structure functions similar to fully developed turbulence \citep{kadanoff1995,ohkitani:89,lvov:98}.
-This makes shell models a useful tool to capture the statistics of extreme events \citep{lvov:2001,de-wit:2024:}, which are manifested as burst like structures, associated to finite time singularities or instantons \citep{mailybaev:12,mailybaev:2013}, playing an important role in shaping the underlying intermittency characteristics.
+Probably the most intriguing -- perhaps unexpected -- feature of shell models, is their ability to produce the anomalous scaling of the structure functions similar to fully developed turbulence \citep{kadanoff1995,ohkitani:89,lvov:98}.
+This suggests that shell models can be a useful tool to capture the statistics of extreme events \citep{lvov:2001,de-wit:2024:}, which are manifested as burst like structures, related to finite time singularities or instantons \citep{mailybaev:12,mailybaev:2013}, playing an important role in shaping the underlying intermittency characteristics.

 Shell models reduce the complexity of the nonlinear energy transfer governed by triadic interactions drastically, while preserving the key properties of the underlying system such as its scale invariance, the quadratic nature of the nonlinearity and the conservation laws - like Energy and Helicity in the case of three dimensional turbulence.
-This extreme reduction in the number of degrees of freedom, is achieved by dividing the Fourier space into a set of geometrically spaced shells and retaining the nonlinear interactions that involve only consecutive shells, thus replacing the turbulent system with a one dimensional chain of connected, self-similar triads.
+This extreme reduction in the number of degrees of freedom, is a consequence of dividing the Fourier space into a set of geometrically spaced shells and retaining the nonlinear interactions that involve only consecutive shells, thus replacing the turbulent system with a one dimensional chain of connected, self-similar triads.

-In order to reintroduce some spatial structure in cascade models, various more sophisticated constructions have been proposed, including nested polyhedra \citep{gurcan:17}, logarithmic discretization LDM \citep{gurcan:16a}, spiral chains \citep{gurcan:19} and logarithmic lattices \citep{campolina:2018,campolina:2021,costa:2023}.
+In order to reintroduce some spatial structure in cascade models, various more sophisticated constructions have been proposed, including nested polyhedra \citep{gurcan:17}, logarithmic discretization (LDM) \citep{gurcan:16a}, spiral chains \citep{gurcan:19} and logarithmic lattices \citep{campolina:2018,campolina:2021,costa:2023}.
 Most of these models are self-similar by construction, and maintain a constant number of triads across different scales.
 However, a puzzling feature of these spatially-extended ``shell'' models is the apparent suppression of intermittency observed in their statistics.
 Similar loss of intermittency has also been observed in numerical simulations of fractally-decimated 3D turbulence \citep{lanotte:15} even keeping an overwhelming majority of the modes and dropping only a small percentage.